-Throughout our ESG assessment process, however, we have identified potential climate-related revenue opportunities that we are seeking to capture.
-These include helping customers to manage increased complexity from carbon taxes and emissions reporting requirements; meeting the demand for decarbonized logistics services including intermodal and other eco-friendly transportation and logistics solutions; and supporting government agencies, non-governmental organizations ("NGOs") and other partners.
+Throughout our risk assessment process, we also evaluate potential climate-related revenue opportunities that we are seeking to capture.
+These include helping customers manage increased complexity from carbon taxes and emissions reporting requirements; meeting the demand for decarbonized logistics services including intermodal and other eco-friendly transportation and logistics solutions.

-We include below our preliminary TCFD disclosures based on our business model and assessment of materiality.
-Following the completion of our carbon inventory, we will subsequently publish a full TCFD report, which will be available online at www.radiantdelivers.com.
+We include below our preliminary climate disclosures based on our business model and assessment of materiality.
+We define materiality based on ISSB standards with a focus on financially-material topics.
+Our GHG emissions inventory will be available online at www.radiantdelivers.com.

-As Radiant continues our ESG journey, we have begun to map and link a range of environmental, social, and governance topics to the relevant voluntary disclosure frameworks, beginning with the TCFD framework.
+As we continue our ESG journey, we have begun to map and link a range of environmental, social, and governance topics to the relevant voluntary disclosure frameworks, including ISSB (which now includes Sustainability Accounting Standards Board ("SASB") and the Task Force on Climate-related Financial Disclosure ("TCFD").
 By evaluating our non-asset-based business model against this voluntary framework, we are seeking to best align and progress in the area of climate, while also evaluating avenues for improvement in the areas of social initiatives and governance.